 When I first started fishing blogging, I quickly found the YouTube channel of AMFisH.
 I was immediately impressed by Billy G, the man behind AMFisH.
-This Ontario fisherman’s knowledge of fishing provides such a unique angle on fishing techniques.
+This Ontario bass angler’s knowledge of fishing provides such a unique angle on fishing techniques.
 His vlogs are professionally done and very engaging.
 So, I was quite happy when he was willing to discuss fishing vlogging 101.

 So, I was very excited when Billy G agreed to do an interview on vlogging.
 I have met a lot of young fishing vloggers and know they can benefit from Billy.

 Well, the interview didn’t disappoint.
 Billy openly shares his knowledge about vlogging and fishing for all of us to learn from.
 Enjoy the interview.